Click here to view a flyer about OCED's utility assistance program.

 - Student resources

-In preparation for winter 2016-17, OCED has reached out to human services agencies, looking for volunteer sites to serve as warming sites.
-A list is being compiled and will be made available here upon completion.
+In preparation for winter 2016-17, OCED has reached out to human services agencies, looking for volunteer sites to serve as temporary weather havens.

-For regular daytime and nighttime warming centers (not at negative 20 degrees of colder), please click here.
+For regular daytime and nighttime warming centers (not at negative 20 degrees or colder), please click here.